likhithaboyapalli/PythonLearning/Day1/Syllabus.md

+Sure, here's the same structure with underlines added:

 # Python Learning
+---
 ## Day 1
+---
 ### What is Python
 - Overview of Python programming language.
 - Basic features and characteristics of Python.

 ### History of Python
 - Evolution and development of Python.
-- Key milestones in Python's history.

 ### Python Vs different Languages
-- Comparison of Python with other programming languages.
+- Comparison of Python with other programming languages such as powershell, linux, java.
 - Highlighting strengths and weaknesses of Python.

 ### Ways to Run Python